nsbarr/xx/prep/tenplotpoints.md

 Maybe Xiang Xiang teams up with the female panda, sets up a home, gets revenge on the three monkeys who end up becoming pals with them.

 ##All is Lost
-This is where I think Xiang Xiang gets attacked by some wild pandas and knocked out.
+This is where I think Xiang Xiang gets attacked by some wild animals (jaguars?) and knocked out.

 #Act III

 ##On the Offensive
-Well this isn't really the offensive so much, but I think when Xiang Xiang comes to
+Well this isn't really the offensive so much, but I think when Xiang Xiang comes to he is surrounded by the wild animals.
+It turns out this is a group of animals that broke out of the zoo, led by Xiang Xiang's mother.
+They are on a mission to take revenge on the humans who enslaved them.
+Xiang Xiang has a long conversation with his mother, who has been transformed by hate into someone that hardly resembles the mother of his dreams.
+She urges Xiang Xiang to join her on her campaign.

 ##Final Struggle

 ##Denouement